cmscaltech/sandie-ndn/xrootd-ndn-dpdk-oss-plugin/docker/README.md

 # NDN Dockerfile

-This [Dockerfile](Dockerfile) creates Docker container for [XRootD NDN based OSS plugin](../README.md) and complementary applications based on CentOS 7.7 and the entire [NDN software stack](../../packaging/packaging.md).

 This [Dockerfile](Dockerfile) creates Docker container for NDN-DPDK based [consumer and producer applications](../README.md) for XRootD OSS plugin based on CentOS 8.2.

 ## Build Docker image from Dockerfile